Stellarium (software): VirGO

 VirGO is a Stellarium plugin, a visual browser for the European Southern Observatory (ESO) Science Archive Facility which allows astronomers to browse professional astronomical data.
 It is no longer supported or maintained; the last version was 1.4.5, dated January 15, 2010.

 Stellarium Mobile

 Stellarium Mobile is a fork of Stellarium, developed by some of the Stellarium team members.
 It currently targets mobile devices running Symbian, Maemo, Android, and iOS.
 Some of the mobile optimisations have been integrated into the mainline Stellarium product.

 Screenshots

+Legacy

+Eleanor Catton, the New Zealand author who wrote the 2013 Booker Prize recipient novel The Luminaries, stated she used star charts from Stellarium and Sky & Telescope while writing the novel to help reconstruct the sky within the timeframe the novel is set in.